jelster/FoodOfDay/readme.md

  c:\source\foodofday> buildandtest.cmd

+###Build artifacts and output
+You can find the output of the build process in a folder created by the build, `FoodOfDay\output\`
 ####Note:
 the script assumes that MSBuild is available in your `%ProgramFiles(x86)%\MSBuild\12.0\Bin\` folder.
 If that's not the case, you may have to adjust the path in the batch file accordingly.